Neo-Luddism: Movement

 Contemporary neo-Luddites are a widely diverse group of loosely affiliated or non-affiliated groups which includes "writers, academics, students, families, Amish, Mennonites, Quakers, environmentalists, "fallen-away yuppies", "ageing flower children" and "young idealists seeking a technology-free environment".
 Some Luddites see themselves as victims of technology trying to prevent further victimization (such as Citizens Against Pesticide Misuse and Parents Against Underage Smartphones).
 Others see themselves as advocates for the natural order and resist environmental degradation by technology (such as Earth First!).

 One neo-Luddite assembly was the "Second Neo-Luddite Congress", held 13–15 April 1996, at a Quaker meeting hall in Barnesville, Ohio.
 On 24 February 2001, the "Teach-In on Technology and Globalization" was held at Hunter College in New York city with the purpose of bringing together critics of technology and globalization.
 The two figures who are seen as the movement's founders are Glendinning and Kirkpatrick Sale.
 Prominent neo-Luddites include educator S. D. George, ecologist Stephanie Mills, Theodore Roszak, Clifford Stoll, Bill McKibben, Neil Postman, Wendell Berry, Alan Marshall and Gene Logsdon.
 Postman, however, did not consider himself a Luddite.

 Relationship to violence and vandalism

 Some neo-Luddites use vandalism or violence to achieve social change and promote their cause.

+The American terrorist Ted Kaczynski, also known as the Unabomber, initially sabotaged developments near his cabin but dedicated himself to getting back at the system after discovering a road had been built over a plateau he had considered beautiful.
+Between 1978 and 1995, Kaczynski engaged in a nationwide bombing campaign against modern technology, planting or mailing numerous home-made bombs, killing three people and injuring 23 others.
+In his 1995 work Industrial Society and Its Future, Kaczynski states:The kind of revolution we have in mind will not necessarily involve an armed uprising against any government.
+It may or may not involve physical violence, but it will not be a POLITICAL revolution.
+Its focus will be on technology and economics, not politics.In August 2011 in Mexico a group or person calling itself Individualists Tending to the Wild perpetrated an attack with a bomb at the Monterrey Institute of Technology and Higher Education, State of Mexico Campus, intended for the coordinator of its Business Development Center and Technology Transfer.
+The attack was accompanied by the publication of a manifesto criticizing nanotechnology and computer science.